TO SPEAK WITH AN EXPERT CALL

 We suggest that you speak to your mobile provider before leaving for Cuba and arrange the best possible package of calls, texts and roaming.
 Making calls, receiving calls and roaming charges are very expensive so check charges before you travel.
 Often stored phone numbers will not show when a call is received.

-Is Cuba LGBT friendly?
+Is Cuba LGBTQI+ friendly?

 Same sex relationships are legal in Cuba, although on occasion travellers in areas less frequented by tourists may experience a lack of understanding.
 We are more than happy to book accommodation and request sleeping arrangements that make you most comfortable, and if you plan on staying in Casas Particulares we can discreetly check that the owners are open minded and will whole-heartedly welcome guests regardless of orientation.
 In Cuba, gay relationships are sometimes kept low key, so public affection may draw some attention however in Havana and other major cities, it is becoming more widely accepted.